Exponential lower resolvent bounds far away from trapped sets: Semiclassical ODE asymptotics

 We compute the Wronskian

 where we dropped the remainder because $W$ is independent of $r$.
 Combining this with \eqref{e:kdef}, \eqref{e:u0lg}, and \eqref{e:u1lg} gives \eqref{e:krr'bigbetter}. \end{proof}

 In the second lemma $m$ is large enough that a turning point analysis is needed.
 For our purposes the following bound which blows up near the turning point is sufficient, even though $K$ is of course continuous there.
 We state a result for all $r>0$ and $r'>0$, even though we only use a smaller range in our application, since the result for the full range is obtained with no extra effort.
+We remark that a closely related turning point analysis appears in a recent paper of Yafaev on semiclassical asymptotics for eigenfunctions in a potential well \cite{y}.

 \begin{lem} Fix $M>0$ such that $V'_M(r)<0$ for all $r \ge r_2$, and fix $I\Subset (0,\infty)$ containing $E_0$ such that $V_M(r)>E$ for all $r<r_2$ and $E \in I$.
 Then

 uniformly for all $r>0$, $r'>0$, $m \ge M$ and $E \in I$, where $C_A$ is given by \eqref{e:abbound}. \end{lem}